Top 10 Tips to Create Highly Effective Email Drip Campaigns

 Don’t overdo email drip, to avoid your emails from going to the spam folder.
 How many emails a prospect should receive within a time frame depends on the length of the sales cycle.
 Longer the cycle more the gap you can have between two corresponding emails.
 Again segmentation can be of tremendous help in determining what is optimal.

 As per research, 80% of sales are made somewhere between the 5th and 12th contact.
-Same thing applies here too.
+The same thing applies here too.
 It takes time to get into the mind of a user, and follow-ups certainly let a user know that you are serious about business.

-While above points mentioned are all user focused, this is something that applies to you as a business/marketer.
+While the above points mentioned are all user-focused, this is something that applies to you as a business/marketer.
 Measuring success rates, which segment is generating the most business, and which segment needs more attention, will help you modulate and improvise your drip campaign on an ongoing basis.

 A good end often makes new beginnings.
 When a user unsubscribes, ensure that it is taken well and communicate to the user that you still have something to offer and they can relook at unsubscribing.
 Facebook often lures with “a list of friends who will miss you", when you try to delete the account.
 WhatsApp gives you an option to change your number instead of deleting the account.
 Doesn't this make the user feel important when they do so?